NunomValdez/Marketplace-API/README.md

 - Insomnia / Postman:
   - Run the command "npm run start" in the terminal.

-**Important NOTE :** In Swagger, the order DTO is incorrect - it's supose to receive an object with two properties (id and quantity), and in swagger the automatic DTO tells us that "products" is an Array of strings.
+**Important NOTE :** In Swagger, the order DTO is incorrect - it's suposed to receive an object with two properties (id and quantity), and in swagger the automatic DTO tells us that "products" is an Array of strings.

 ## Endpoints